mmartins000/wanfailovermanager/README.rst

 .. image:: https://img.shields.io/badge/build-passing-brightgreen.svg
 		:alt: Build: passing

 WAN Failover Manager is a powerful bash script that tests two gateways (including PPPoE connection) and switches routes in case of failure.
 Provides full command-line for service management.
-Licensed under GNU GPL v3.

 Based on the work of Louwrentius on WFS 2.03.